When exactly is the best time to use a seasonal forecast?

 Let’s take a look at what exactly a seasonal forecast is, and when the best times to use it is.
 You will see that it is definitely not just for the Christmas holidays or peak times of year.
 If you properly mine your data, you will see that seasonal forecasting is something that you can use year-round to maximize profits and optimize your inventory.

-What Is a Seasonal Forecast?
+What Is Seasonal Demand Forecasting?

 The forecast describes predicted future sales.